Rihanna Flaunts Legs For Days & Curvy Derriere In Whimsical Checkered Jumpsuit

-She’s known for her unique fashion sense and head-turning style.
-And Rihanna certainly dressed the part as she stepped out on Saturday night to party at the highly-mediatized Buju Banton concert in Barbados.
+She’s known for her unique fashion sense and head-turning style, and Rihanna certainly dressed the part as she stepped out on Saturday night to party at the Buju Banton concert in Barbados.

-The following day, RiRi took to her Instagram platform to share a photo from the event, in which she showed off her extravagant outfit and eye-catching accessories while snuggling next to the man of the hour himself for a sweet snap.
+The following day, Rihanna took to her Instagram account to share a photo from the event, one in which she showed off her extravagant outfit and eye-catching accessories.
+She snuggled up next to the man of the hour for a sweet snap.

 As The Inquisitr previously reported, the talented singer, actress, and makeup mogul returned home to Barbados to attend her brother Rorrey’s 29th birthday party on Saturday.
-After heating up the scene at her sibling’s birthday bash at Jamestown Bar in Bridgetown – where she flaunted her envy-inducing hourglass curves in a sheer lime green cardigan dress, skimpy denim shorts, and a sequined green bralette, one from her own Savage x Fenty lingerie line – Rihanna changed wardrobe and headed to the Buju Banton concert.
+After heating up the scene at her sibling’s birthday bash at Jamestown Bar in Bridgetown – where she flaunted her envy-inducing hourglass curves in a sheer lime green cardigan dress, skimpy denim shorts, and a sequined green bralette – Rihanna changed wardrobe and headed to the Buju Banton concert.

-For the hotly anticipated reggae show, which was held at Kensington Oval in Bridgetown, the Barbados-born beauty slipped into an eccentric ensemble by Off-White, one boasting a bold yellow-and-gray checkered pattern.
-Never one to shy away from showing some serious skin, Rihanna proudly put her curvy pins on full display in her daring attire, which included a pair of barely-there shorts and a very elaborate shirt that doubled as a coat.
+For the hotly-anticipated reggae show, one which was held at Kensington Oval in Bridgetown, the Barbados-born beauty slipped into an eccentric ensemble by Off-White.
+The garment boasted a bold yellow-and-gray checkered pattern.
+Never one to shy away from showing some serious skin, Rihanna proudly put her curvy pins on full display in her daring attire, an ensemble which included a pair of barely-there shorts and a very elaborate shirt that doubled as a coat.

 While the “Diamonds” songstress only posted a single photo from Saturday’s concert – one in which she is seen holding hands with Buju Banton in a loving display of affection – more snapshots of her show-stopping outfit were published today both by The Daily Mail and the Ririgalbadd fan account on Instagram.

-In one particular photo, the Grammy-winning singer flashed her midriff in the whimsical coat-like top, which was only buttoned at the neck and draped down to her ankles like an open mantle, giving a generous view of her sinuous hips and bare legs.
-Featuring “ruffled sleeves and a cape-like train,” the quirky, skin-baring garment was originally modeled on the catwalk by Bella Hadid at the Off-White runway show during Paris Fashion Week earlier this year, notes The Daily Mail.
+In one particular photo, the Grammy-winning singer flashed her midriff in the whimsical coat-like top, which was only buttoned at the neck.
+The coat was draped down to her ankles, giving a generous view of her sinuous hips and bare legs.
+Featuring “ruffled sleeves and a cape-like train,” the quirky skin-baring garment was originally modeled on the catwalk by Bella Hadid — at the Off-White runway show during Paris Fashion Week — earlier this year, notes The Daily Mail.

-“Rihanna played the part of supermodel wearing the loud check outfit with the brand’s name written in black writing across the fabric. […] She took inspiration from the color palate and lined her lids with deep grey shadows paired with a plum-hued lipstick.”
+“Rihanna played the part of supermodel wearing the loud check outfit with the brand’s name written in black writing across the fabric… She took inspiration from the color palate and lined her lids with deep grey [sic] shadows paired with a plum-hued lipstick.”

 Rihanna flaunts her long legs in quirky checkered jumpsuit and matching coat at a reggae concert in Barbados https://t.co/jPbFjZX3Cx